dhaval201279/cloud-native-java-demo/README.md

 ## Functional service(s)

-Since this application is a POC, so from a functional standpoint it just has a single service called Reservation Service
+Since this application is a POC, so from a functional standpoint it just has a single service called Reservation Service which allows to create and view reservations for user.

 <p align=center>
 <img alt="Functional services" src="https://cloud.githubusercontent.com/assets/3782824/22767852/22d5ecae-eea4-11e6-8026-818383af8e1e.png">
 </p>

-#### Account service
+#### Reservation service
 Comprises of business flow which allows user to add and edit reservations

 Method	| Path	| Description	| User authenticated	| Available from UI